pnvshravan/pnvshravan/README.md

 - 📫 **How to reach me:** [LinkedIn](https://www.linkedin.com/in/pnvshravan) and [Twitter/X](https://x.com/pnvshravan</a>).

 - ⚡ **Fun fact:** I am a person with horrible memory.
-For example, can't remeber new name of people.
+For example, can't remember names of people who I meet newly.